cbteeple/watertank-gantry/Arduino/MotorEncoder/README.md

 -  and ends with a newline '\n'

 ## Outputs
-The code sends data separated by '\t' in the following order:
+The code sends lines of data separated by '\t' in the following order:

 - **[time since last MCU reset *(ms)*]**
 - **[sample rate *(ms)*]**